 Filing your Companies House information online: An overview

-- The online submission facility has an inherent mechanism to make it easier for firms to identify errors and hence avoid non-acceptance.
-When the online submission is delivered, a receipt is automatically generated and an approval verification is despatched if the submission is accepted.
+- The online submission facility has an inherent mechanism to make it easier for firms to identify errors and avoid non-acceptance.
+When the online submission is delivered, a receipt is automatically generated, and an approval verification is despatched if the submission is accepted.
 In case the submission is not accepted, an immediate notification allows for rectification and re-submission.

-How to go about the submission process?
+How to go about the CH Online filing in the UK?

 Firstly, a firm has to register its e-mail address and select a password.